Select your location for up-to-date news and information in your local area My Area

 Protein

 Protein is needed for growth and development, to help your body repair itself, and to keep you healthy.
-Good sources of protein for vegetarians are eggs, milk, cheese and Quorn, as well as pulses and beans, such as lentils, kidney, soya products, peas and chickpeas, nuts and seeds.
+Good sources of protein for vegetarians are eggs, milk, cheese and meat alternatives, as well as pulses and beans, such as lentils, kidney, soya products, peas and chickpeas, nuts and seeds.
 It’s important to try and have these foods twice a day

 Iron